By: Susan Dugdale | Last modified: 04-19-2021

-Flowers.
-No matter how fraught she was there were always fresh flowers: a bowl of velvet pansies, roses, whatever was in season from her garden.
+No matter how fraught she was there were always fresh flowers: a bowl of velvet pansies, red roses; whatever was in season from her garden.
 They were, to use her expression, a hyacinth for the soul.
 She understood 'Man can not live by bread alone.' and beauty was essential.

-Midnight Nursing.
 My youngest brother and sister suffered chronic bronchitis.
-Many nights I awoke to find her cradling one, and sometimes both.
+Many nights I woke to find her cradling one, and sometimes both.
 She'd be wrapped in her old blue dressing gown, her long brown hair hanging loose, crooning and gently rocking them back to sleep.

-Carrot Juice.
 In this Iris was a trend setter.
-Long before the eat-healthy gurus arrived on the scene advocating 'raw this' and 'juiced that' with a side dish of mung bean sprouts, my mother was buying sacks of carrots for the daily juice-up.
+Long before the eat-healthy gurus arrived on the scene advocating "raw this" and "juiced that" with a side dish of mung bean sprouts, my mother was buying sacks of carrots for the daily juice-up.

 Every morning six glasses were lined up on the kitchen bench, one for each of us.
 Inevitably they'd been done early and by the time we got to them a top layer of brown scum had formed.
 Drinking or not drinking the stuff was a battle of wills.
 Mostly she won.

 When seen through my teenage eyes much of who she was and what she did was incomprehensible.
-On a superficial level she was a Mother doing what Mother's did, mothering.
-Beyond that, despite there being enormous differences between her and other 1960's mothers, I didn't understand or fully appreciate the gifts she brought.
+On a superficial level she was a Mother doing what Mother's did, mothering, albeit with a difference.
+Beyond that, I didn't understand or fully appreciate what she gave us.